johanzi/scripts_zicola_vgt1/README.md

 ```

 Create bash script `peak_calling.sh` for peak calling.
 Note that
-`SRR12022262_control.bam` contained the mapped reads of the ChIP-seq
+`SRR12022262_control.bam` contain the mapped reads of the ChIP-seq input
-input control and provided the background levels to perform peak
+control and provides the background level to perform peak calling.
-calling.

 ``` bash
 #!/usr/bin/env bash